 Hailed as "whirlwind" (Gramophone) and "lively, engaging and moving" (Berkshire Fine Arts), the music of composer Dana Kaufman (b.
 Chicago, 1989) has been heard throughout North America and Europe.
-Her works have been featured at venues and festivals such as New York Opera Fest; Contemporary Music Center of Milan; Jordan Hall; Boston New Music Festival; soundSCAPE Festival; Charlotte New Music Festival; Spontanteous Combustion New Music Festival; Opera on Tap Chicago; the national Estonian Music Days festival; Chosen Vale International Trumpet Seminar; Music Institute of Chicago’s Nichols Hall; College Music Society National Conference; Peoria Civic Center; Connecticut Summerfest; Atlas Performing Arts Center; Music by Women Festival; Baltimore War Memorial; International Clarinet Association's ClarinetFest; Third Eye Theatre Ensemble; North American Jewish Choral Festival; Estonian Academy of Music and Theatre Fall Festival; FEASt Festival; Frontwave New Music Festival; Ravinia Festival’s One Score, One Chicago Series Youth Division; and FETA Foundation Concert Series; it has also been performed by ensembles such as Great Noise Ensemble, a very small consortium, The Spatial Forces Duo, Firebird Ensemble, Verified Brass Quintet, Wet Ink Ensemble, Resound Duo, Na Wai Chamber Choir, MiamiClarinet, So Percussion, Passepartout Duo, and performers with OperaRox Productions and the Houston Grand Opera Orchestra.
+Her works have been featured at venues and festivals such as New York Opera Fest; Contemporary Music Center of Milan; Jordan Hall; Boston New Music Festival; National Opera Week; soundSCAPE Festival; Charlotte New Music Festival; Spontaneous Combustion New Music Festival; Opera on Tap Chicago; the national Estonian Music Days festival; Chosen Vale International Trumpet Seminar; Music Institute of Chicago’s Nichols Hall; College Music Society National Conference; Peoria Civic Center; Connecticut Summerfest; Atlas Performing Arts Center; Music by Women Festival; Baltimore War Memorial; International Clarinet Association's ClarinetFest; North American Jewish Choral Festival; Estonian Academy of Music and Theatre Fall Festival; FEASt Festival; Frontwave New Music Festival; Ravinia Festival’s One Score, One Chicago Series Youth Division; and FETA Foundation Concert Series; it has also been performed by ensembles such as Great Noise Ensemble, 5th Wave Collective, Third Eye Theatre Ensemble, a very small consortium, The Spatial Forces Duo, Firebird Ensemble, LNK New Music Collective, Wet Ink Ensemble, Resound Duo, Na Wai Chamber Choir, MiamiClarinet, So Percussion, Passepartout Duo, and performers with OperaRox Productions and the Houston Grand Opera Orchestra.

 A frequent speaker, Kaufman has delivered lectures and presentations at institutions and conferences including the Estonian Academy of Music and Theatre, Tallinn University of Technology, Fulbright Enrichment Seminar in Prague on Public Space and the Arts, College Music Society Pacific Southwest Conference, College Music Society National Conference, Na Wai Conductor's Institute, Pedagogy Into Practice: Teaching Music Theory in the Twenty-First Century Conference, Music by Women Festival, and Women Composers Festival of Hartford, and was a panelist for "Gender Representation in New Opera" at New Music Gathering.